Ocean Sea (novel)

 Ocean Sea (Oceano mare) is a 1993 novel by the Italian writer Alessandro Baricco.
 Its narrative revolves around the lives of a group of people gathered at a remote seaside hotel.
+The book is divided into three chapters: Locanda Almayer (Almayer Inn), Il ventre del mare (The Belly of the Sea), and I canti del ritorno (The Songs of the Return).
 The novel won the Viareggio Prize.

 Reception

 Richard Bernstein reviewed the book for The New York Times, and wrote: "Ocean Sea unfolds in its poetically elliptical way.
 Mr. Baricco is a literary cubist, a stylist who looks simultaneously at the several sides of things.
 He switches from one rhetorical mode to another, from a kind of symbolist poetry to grand adventure narrative to picaresque comedy."
 Bernstein continued: "This style of writing can be precious, artificial, a kind of verbal craftsmanship for craftsmanship's sake, but generally I read Ocean Sea transfixed by Mr. Baricco's linguistic originality, the boisterousness of his characters, and the skill with which he weaves the threads of a seemingly disjointed plot into a single narrative strand."
 Tom Boncza-Tomaszewski of The Independent called the book an "extraordinary novel", and wrote: "A book about being, metaphysics juggled like the best trick of a wise old clown, this is a novel that at least suggests there's more to life than what any rationalist would tell you."